makarsky/quiz-app/README.md

 - <in> wildcard represents an input for multi-input quizzes.
 - Values in inputs are trimmed for text input type quizzes.
 - There are no limits for the number of choices for radio and checkbox quiz types.
 However, let's keep this number reasonable.
+- Text input values cannot start with a whitespace.